A UI library that fully embraces web standards.

 Mdash components are comprised of standard HTML, custom HTML, and Custom Elements.
-As such, Mdash works with any framework or no framework and works for all types of web projects: SSR, SPA, PWA, static site, and even popular email clients.
+As such, Mdash works with any framework (or no framework) and works with all types of web projects: SSR, SPA, PWA, static site, and even popular email clients.

 Where did Mdash come from

-This approach to standards-based design systems is the result of building several of them in large engineering organizations where - for better or worse - tech stacks and project architectures vary wildly, but need to share common UI elements.
+Mdash is the result of building design systems in large engineering organizations where - for better or worse - tech stacks and architectures vary wildly, but the products still need to share common UI elements.
 It was during this time the TAC methodology was created with Mdash being the first open-source implementation.

 Compatible with everything

-In addition to execution speed, pages load faster because M- is so much smaller:
+In addition to execution speed, pages load faster because Mdash is so much smaller:

 npm install m-